tongshiyuan/VarTools/readme.md

 # VarTools
+---

+## requests
+ - python 3.x
+ - numpy
+ - pandas
+ - scipy

 ## funcion
 1. f2v: analysis from fastq to gvcf.
-2. gt: from gvcf created by GATK to vcf.
+2. tGT: from gvcf created by GATK to vcf in trio mode.
-3. trio: trio analysis
+3. sGT: from gvcf created by GATK to vcf in single mode.
+4. cc: case-control analysis with 2 ways.

 ### f2v
 ~~~(shell)